Do not miss

 A Collider is a conceptual design event, bringing together computational thinking and design thinking, to pull informaticians together with designers and problem holders.
 At the start of the Collider we will set the scene by presenting the GeoPact technology and demonstrating its potential.
 This will be followed by three inspirational talks, before breaking out into workshop sessions.

 - Dr. Grigorios (Greg) Fountas is a Lecturer (Assistant Professor) in the School of Engineering and the Built Environment at the Edinburgh Napier University.
 His research interests include statistical and econometric applications to various aspects of transportation planning and engineering, travel behavior for emerging transportation technologies, transportation safety, analysis of driving behavior, and infrastructure asset management.

 - Burkhard Schafer is Professor for Computational Legal Theory and Director of the SCRIPT Centre for IT and IP law at the University of Edinburgh.
 In his spare time, he wonders if it would be a good idea to replace lawyers with computers, or vice versa.

 - Ed Stack, Creative Director of Delic, an innovative platform for the music industry https://www.delic.network

 Registration will begin from 1.30pm with the event starting at 2pm until 5pm.

 The BLING project combines the expertise of knowledge institutions and the playingfield of municipalities and governmental organisations together with businesses and citizens, to investigate what role Blockchain can be for governments.

-A collaborative event between the Centre for Design Informatics and SEStrans as part of the EU Interreg funded BLING project.
+A collaborative event between the Institute for Design Informatics and SEStrans as part of the EU Interreg funded BLING project.